Muay Thai clinch techniques: 4 tips on how to fight in the clinch

 4 Muay Thai clinch fighting tips to remember:

-When you're practising clinch fighting with your bare hands, don't intertwine your fingers behind your opponent's neck.
+- When you're practicing clinch fighting with your bare hands, don't intertwine your fingers behind your opponent's neck.
 Just place a palm of your hand on the back of the other hand.
 Then lock your hands behind his neck to be able to press his head down.

-Always try to maintain a dominant position.
+- Always try to maintain a dominant position.
 Lock your elbows tight around your opponent's neck to prevent him from getting inside your clinch and taking it over.
-In top position, you can control his posture and deliver a devastating elbow blows.
+In the top position, you can control his posture and deliver a devastating elbow blow.